 We have introduced STRIPS-HGNs, a recurrent encodeprocess-decode architecture which uses the Hypergraph Networks framework to learn heuristics which are able to generalise not only across states, goals, and object sets, but also across unseen domains.
 In contrast to existing work for learning heuristics, STRIPS-HGNs are able to learn powerful heuristics from scratch, using only the hypergraph induced by the delete-relaxation of the STRIPS problem.
-This is achieved by leveraging Hypergraph Networks, which allow us to approximate optimal heuristic values by performing message passing on features in a rich latent space.
-Our experimental results show that STRIPS-HGNs are able to learn domain-dependent and domain-independent heuristics which are competitive with $h^{max}$ , $h^{add}$ and LM-cut, which are computed over the same hypergraph, in terms of the number of node expansions required by A\.
-This suggests that learning heuristics over hypergraphs is a promising approach, and hence should be investigated in further detail.
+This is achieved by leveraging Hypergraph Networks, which allow us to approximate the perfect heuristic values by performing message passing on features in a rich latent space.
+Our experimental results show that STRIPS-HGNs are able to learn domainspecific, multi-domain and domain-independent heuristics which are competitive, in terms of the number of node expansions required by A, with heuristics that are computed over the same hypergraph, namely h^{max} , h^{add} and LM-cut.
+This suggests that learning heuristics over hypergraphs is a promising approach, deserving investigation in further detail.

-Potential avenues for future work include using a richer set of input features such as the disjunctive action landmarks or the fact landmarks.
-This may help the network learn a heuristic which is closer to the optimal and reduce the number of message passing steps required to obtain an informative heuristic estimate.
-Moreover, the time required to compute a single heuristic value ( $\approx$ 0.01 to 0.02 seconds) could be reduced significantly by optimising our implementation (e.g., using multiple CPU cores or GPUs, optimising matrix operations and broadcasting), adapting the number of message passing steps in real time, or even pruning the vertices and hyperedges in the hypergraph of the relaxed problem.
+Potential future work includes using different hypergraph representations of STRIPS problems (e.g., hypergraph underlying h^2).
+Notice that our Hypergraph Networks framework already supports arbitrary hypergraphs.
+Another future work direction is to use a richer set input features, such as, disjunctive action landmarks, fact landmarks, and features related to the delete effects which can be automatically extracted from the STRIPS problems.
+These features may help the network learn a better heuristic estimate and reduce the number of message passing steps required to obtain an informative heuristic estimate.
+Moreover, the time required to compute a single heuristic value (≈ 0.01 to 0.02 seconds) could be reduced significantly by optimising our implementation (e.g., using multiple CPU cores or GPUs, optimising matrix operations and broadcasting), adapting the number of message passing steps in real time, or even pruning the vertices and hyperedges in the hypergraph of the relaxed problem.
+Other improvements could come from a careful study of the hyperparameter space, in the same vein as concurrent work by Ferber et al. (2020) on learning domain-specific heuristics with feed-forward neural nets.